jonnaru/project-quiz/README.md

-# Redux quiz project
+# Redux quiz project&ensp;|&ensp;[View Live &#10132;](https://hello-countries-quiz.netlify.app/)

 An introduction to React Redux as well as a developer team practice.
-We created a Harry Potter quiz from a pre-defined reducer, a practice in interacting with the Redux store using selectors and dispatching actions.
+As a smaller group we created a quiz from a pre-defined reducer, a practice in interacting with the Redux store using selectors and dispatching actions.

 The project was done with mob-programming using VS Code Live View.